Maxwell Akora

 Maxwell Ebong Patrick Akora (born 31 August 1965) is a Ugandan politician and a member of the parliament representing Maruzi county in Apac District on the ticket of Uganda People's Congress (UPC).

 Life and education

 Akora is a Christian of Anglican denomination.
 He earned a bachelor's degree in commerce from Makerere University and a master's degree in Business Administration from the University of Cambodia.
 In 2019, Akora declared himself as the Oyima clan head with media commercials announcing his installation but the clan elders disowned him cautioning clan members not to attend the ceremony.

 Political career

 Akora was elected to the parliament representing Maruzi County on the platform of UPC.
 He serves on the committees of Information Communication and Technology, Finance, and Planning, and Economic Development.
-He was appointed into the sectoral committee as Vice Chairperson of the Information and Communications Technology (ICT) committee, deputizing Tororo North MP, Annet Nyakecho.
+He was appointed into the sectoral committee as Vice Chairperson of the Information and Communications Technology (ICT) committee, as a deputy to Tororo North MP, Annet Nyakecho.
 The members of his political party, UPC in the parliament protested this appointment as the position is reserved for the ruling party in party parliament.